-Ice core records
+- Ice core records

 This fundamental wave produces two harmonics whose natural periods are 49.2 and 24.6 Kyr, both shifting to the period of forcing related to the obliquity and the precession as a result of the drift of the latitude of centroids.
-The harmonic related to the obliquity undergoes instabilities disclosed by the variations in the effectiveness of orbital forcing.
+The harmonic related to the obliquity undergoes instabilities disclosed by the variations in the efficiency of orbital forcing.

-This confirms that the latitude of the component of 49.2 Kyr period does not differ from 2°30’ of that of the gyre steadily, but oscillates around its central value, the maximum effectiveness being reached when the component merges with the gyre.
+This confirms that the latitude of the component of 49.2 Kyr period does not differ from 2°30’ of that of the gyre steadily, but oscillates around its central value, the maximum efficiency being reached when the component merges with the gyre.
 Indeed, the successive advance and retreat of the polar front cannot be invoked to explain the sudden changes in the amplitude of the two harmonics because the dynamics of the polar pack is much faster than what is observed here, from what we have seen during the Holocene: a few thousand years versus nearly 50 Kyr.

-The orbital variations related to the precession, although low, force the gyral wave of 24.6-Kyr period.
-The forcing effectiveness is subject to strong variations in amplitude, in relation with the phase of the fundamental wave as occurs 451, 332, 242, 127, 9 Kyr BP: the maximum amplitudes are reached when the fundamental wave is growing.
+The orbital variations related to the precession, although low, force the gyral Rossby wave of 24.6-Kyr period.
+The forcing efficiency is subject to strong variations in amplitude, in relation with the phase of the fundamental wave as occurs 451, 332, 242, 127, 9 Kyr BP: the maximum amplitudes are reached when the fundamental wave is growing.

 It appears that the component of 393.2 Kyr period is not coupled with the oscillation of eccentricity of 400 Kyr period, although more intense than that of 100 Kyr period.
 The only plausible reason seems to result from the deviation between both periods, more than 30 Kyr at present.
 Finally, the sum of the three components explain quite well the global mean temperature of the glacial–interglacial period over the 800 Kyr of observation.